versatica/mediasoup/doc/Rust-crates.md

 ## Notes

 - Depending on the state in `worker` directory you may need to run `invoke clean-all` or `make clean-all` in `worker` directory first.
+- You can have `KEEP_BUILD_ARTIFACTS=1` exported in your shell (handy to speed up regular local builds) and still publish: `mediasoup-sys`'s `build.rs` detects the `cargo publish` / `cargo package` verification step (Cargo builds the crate inside `target/package/`) and always cleans the Meson subprojects it extracts into the source tree, regardless of `KEEP_BUILD_ARTIFACTS`.
+This avoids the "Source directory was modified by build.rs" error.
 - `cargo publish` will create the crate package, check if all necessary dependencies are already present on [crates.io](https://crates.io/), will then compile the package (to ensure that you don't publish a broken version) and will upload it to [crates.io](https://crates.io/).
 - Never publish from random branches or local state that is not on GitHub.
 If you have local files modified Cargo will refuse to publish until you commit all the changes.